-The following programs in the College of Nursing and Health Care Professions have satisfied the requirements for clinical placement of nursing students by programs located outside of the state of Utah: Bachelor of Science in Nursing (RN to BSN), Master of Science in Nursing with an Emphasis in Public Health, The Master of Science in Nursing with an Emphasis in Public Health Nursing, Master of Science in Nursing with an Emphasis Leadership in Health Care Systems, The Master of Business Administration & Master of Science in Nursing: Nursing Leadership in Health Care Systems, Master of Science in Nursing with an Emphasis in Health Care Quality & Patient Safety, Post-Master of Science in Nursing: Nursing Education Certificate, Doctor of Nursing Practice, and the Doctor of Nursing Practice with an Emphasis in Educational Leadership.
+The following programs in the College of Nursing and Health Care Professions have satisfied the requirements for clinical placement of nursing students by programs located outside of the state of Utah: Bachelor of Science in Nursing (RN to BSN), Master of Science in Nursing with an Emphasis in Public Health, The Master of Science in Nursing with an Emphasis in Public Health Informatics, Master of Science in Nursing with an Emphasis Leadership in Health Care Systems, The Master of Business Administration & Master of Science in Nursing: Nursing Leadership in Health Care Systems, Master of Science in Nursing with an Emphasis in Nursing Education, The Master of Science in Nursing with an Emphasis in Health Care Quality & Patient Safety, Post-Master of Science in Nursing Education Certificate, Doctor of Nursing Practice, and the Doctor of Nursing Practice with an Emphasis in Educational Leadership.

 State of Utah Department of Commerce Division of Occupational and Professional Licensing 60 East 300 South • P.O.
-Box 146741, Salt Lake City, UT 84114-6741
+Box 146741 , Salt Lake City, UT 84114-6741